-The Japan Meteorological Agency (JMA) monitors unusual weather events occurring in Japan and elsewhere in the world and summarizes and releases periodic and extraordinary information concerning weather disasters and areas where extreme high and low temperatures, heavy and light rainfalls, and other such events have been observed.
+JMA monitors unusual weather events occurring in Japan and elsewhere in the world and summarizes and releases periodic and extraordinary information concerning weather disasters and areas where extreme high/low temperatures and precipitation, and other such events have been observed.
 Also, when extreme weather conditions are occurring that significantly affect the public, summary reports are given covering the information regarding features, factors and the outlook.

-Furthermore, as a Regional Climate Center of the World Meteorological Organization (WMO), JMA provides information such as monitoring and analysis of extreme weather as well as technical assistance through training and dispatch of experts to National Meteorological and Hydrological Services in Asian countries to support the climate service in the Asia Pacific region.
+Furthermore, as a Regional Climate Centre of the World Meteorological Organization (WMO), JMA provides information such as monitoring and analysis of extreme weather as well as technical assistance through training and dispatch of experts to National Meteorological and Hydrological Services in Asian countries to support the climate service in the Asia Pacific region.